Cluttering Collections v. The Horrors of Hoarding

 There’s often an age-related element to acquiring and hanging on to material possessions: Those who lived through the Depression and WWII may be reluctant to throw things away for fear of being wasteful.
 For some people, items such as a deceased spouse’s books or old home movies may be imbued with memories.
 And others in their later years view the possessions they leave behind at death as their legacies, hoping that their children or beneficiaries will help keep their memories alive.

-There’s a real difference — a clinical difference — between being a collector, even a messy collector, and being a compulsive hoarder.
-The American Psychiatric Association (APA) first recognized and officially defined Hoarding Disorder in 2013, noting it involves “distinct abnormalities of brain function and neuropsychological performance difficulty parting with possessions, clutter that interferes with normal functioning and marked distress and impairment.”
-More simply put: It’s a need to acquire random items coupled with an inability to discard them that makes life more difficult.
+There’s a real difference between being a collector, even a messy collector, and being a compulsive hoarder.
+The American Psychiatric Association (APA) defines hoarding disorder: People with hoarding disorder have persistent difficulty getting rid of or parting with possessions due to a perceived need to save the items.
+Attempts to part with possessions create considerable distress and lead to decisions to save them.
+The resulting clutter disrupts the ability to use living spaces.
+Put another way: it’s a need to acquire random items coupled with an inability to discard them that makes life more difficult.

 This underscores a common frustration for both hoarders and those who want to help them: Though many true hoarders may try to organize their possessions, they simply cannot do it.